pythseq/dada2_and_obitools/README.md

 <a name="step3"></a>
 ## STEP 3 : Be prepared (dada2)

-Now that your data have been paired-end and demultiplexed, they have the correct format for dada2.
+Now that your data have been paired-ended merged and demultiplexed, they have the correct format for dada2.

 Quit your shell and open your IDE for R.